henewastaken/ainvasion/README.md

 # World domination game

 This is a turn based world domination game enhanceed with some AI.
+This project is still in very early stages.

 ## TODO:
+- Ai api calls
 - Datastructure for countires
   - Neighbour countries
   - Army size (If 0, cannot be used untill uses turn to recruite more citizens)